biocore/American-Gut/ipynb/primary-processing/09-per_participant_results.md

 >>> import americangut.parallel as agpar
 ...
 >>> chp_path = agenv.activate('09-per-sample')
-/Users/jwdebelius/anaconda/envs/americangut/lib/python2.7/site-packages/matplotlib/__init__.py:1350: UserWarning:  This call to matplotlib.use() has no effect because the backend has already been chosen;
-matplotlib.use() must be called *before* pylab, matplotlib.pyplot, or matplotlib.backends is imported for the first time.

-  warnings.warn(_use_error_msg)
-/Users/jwdebelius/anaconda/envs/americangut/lib/python2.7/site-packages/matplotlib/__init__.py:872: UserWarning: axes.color_cycle is deprecated and replaced with axes.prop_cycle; please use the latter. warnings.warn(self.msg_depr % (key, alt_key))
 ```

 First we'll setup our existing paths that we need.